aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ### NumbersToFloatBE
 Takes a list of two numbers and converts the individual bytes of these numbers into a float value using Big Endian encoding.

-**Type**: Datatype : List of size 2 containing 2 numeric values.
-These values are first converted into 16 bit words from which the float value is decoded.
+**Type**: Datatype :Type: Datatype : List of size 2 containing 2 numeric values.
+These values are first converted into 16-bit words from which the float value is decoded.

 **Operand**: None